-St. Paul’s Place, Sheffield represents the completion of the commercial components of the original Heart of the City Masterplan for the site formerly occupied in part by the 1970’s extension to the grade 1 listed Town Hall.
+3 St. Paul’s Place, Sheffield represents the completion of the commercial components of the Heart of the City Masterplan for the site formerly occupied in part by the 1970’s extension to the Grade I listed Town Hall.

 The masterplan introduced two new key pedestrian routes, one linking Arundel Gate and Norfolk Street, and the other Charles Street, St. Paul’s Place and the Winter Gardens.
-The new stepped routes ascend to meet a new built level plateau at St. Paul’s Place level.
 Office buildings one and two, together with the multi-storey car park (MSCP) are by Allies and Morrison.
 A thirty storey residential tower is by Conran and Partners.

-The building adopts the sectional heights of its neighbours, but significantly the offices rise 11 storeys above ground.
-This is intended to reinforce the cohesive quality of the eastern side of Norfolk Street and Charles Street, which in turn will establish nodal relationships with other taller buildings in Union Street and within the New Retail Quarter.
+The building adopts the sectional heights of its neighbours, but significantly the offices rise 9 storeys above ground.
+This seeks to terminate the run of office buildings along Norfolk Street but also to establish nodal relationships with other taller buildings beyond in Union Street and within the New Retail Quarter.

 The core is located in the centre of the north elevation and is arranged so as to permit the column-free floor plates to be subdivided into three autonomous offices, which in turn wrap around the core, affording views towards the Town Hall and St. Paul’s Place.
 The reception area is conceived as a space for incidental meetings and engagement.